OpenNTI/nti.dataserver/docs/whiteboard-apis-v1.rst

   - CanvasTextShape:
 	An object that describes a text box or possibly a note.

+  - CanvasUrlShape:
+	An object that contains the URL of an image.
+For now, this URL must be a ``data`` URL.

   - CanvasPathShape:
 	For freehand drawing.
 Adds an array of 'points' forming the path and a 'closed' flag to specify whether the path is open or closed.